24 New Ground

 Puzzled by her comment, he asked, “Can we not tell Ahnoro I wasn’t feeling well?”

 Sammil gazed out past the bow.
-Nestled in a cove was Los Terra, another city on the coastal waters.
+Nestled in a cove was Los Terra, another city on coastal waters.
 Even from a distance, he could tell their port didn’t have significant activity.
 “I thought we would see more merchant’s vessels entering and leaving Los Terra.”

 “I can understand,” Oona said.
 “Except for one thing.”